Sunil Harjani

-Sunil Harjani (born 1974) is an American lawyer who has served as a United States district judge of the United States District Court for the Northern District of Illinois since 2024.
-He previously served as a magistrate judge of the same court from 2019 to 2024.
+Sunil Harjani (born 1974) is an American lawyer who has served since 2024 as a United States district judge of the United States District Court for the Northern District of Illinois.
+From 2019 to 2024, he served as a magistrate judge of the same court.

 Education

 Harjani received a Bachelor of Arts from Northwestern University in 1997 and a Juris Doctor, cum laude, from Northwestern University Pritzker School of Law in 2000.

 Career

-From 2000 to 2001, he was an associate at Jenner & Block LLP in Chicago.
+From 2000 to 2001, Harjani was an associate at Jenner & Block LLP in Chicago.
 From 2001 to 2002, he served as a law clerk for Judge Suzanne B. Conlon of the United States District Court for the Northern District of Illinois.
-From 2002 to 2004, he went back to the same law firm and served in the same position.
+From 2002 to 2004, he resumed his position at Jenner & Block.
 From 2004 to 2008, he also practiced federal civil litigation as a senior counsel at the United States Securities and Exchange Commission.
 From 2008 to 2019, Harjani was an assistant U.S. attorney, serving as the deputy chief of the securities and commodities fraud section.
 From 2019 to 2024, he served as a United States magistrate judge of the Northern District of Illinois.